apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

       	`zypper install RPMFileName`

-The MapR Drill ODBC Driver typically resolves dependencies automatically.
+The Drill ODBC Driver typically resolves dependencies automatically.
 If not, error messages during the installation indicate that the package manager in your Linux distribution cannot resolve the dependencies automatically.
 In this case, manually install the packages.

-The following table provides a list of the MapR Drill ODBC Driver file locations and descriptions:
+The following table provides a list of the Drill ODBC Driver file locations and descriptions:

 File| Description